SahilK-027/Angular-Journey/README.md

 For event binding wrap the event with ().
 Angular supports a variety of events such as (click), (keyup), (change), etc

+In Angular, the (change) event binding is used to capture and respond to changes in an input element, such as text inputs, checkboxes, and select dropdowns.
+The (change) event is triggered when the user interacts with the input, and the value of the input changes.

 - Example

 ```typescript